luk-kop/verus-stake-notification/README.md

 * The **API Gateway** URL and **Amazon Cognito** data are added to `new_stake_script/.env-api` file during AWS environment build.
 * Data stored in `new_stake_script/.env-api` file are used by the `check_new_stake.py` script when it detects a new stake.
 * The script `check_new_stake.py` saves its logs in a `new_stake_script/stake.log` file.
+* Two additional scripts are included in the `new_stake_script` folder:
+  - Python script `call_aws_api.py` - call API Gateway with GET and POST methods;
+  - Bash script `call_aws_cognito_api.sh` - get Amazon Cognito token and call API Gateway with GET method.

 ## Project architecture
 ![Project architecture](./images/project_architecture.jpg)

 ## Getting Started

-Below instructions will get you a copy of the project running on your local machine.
+Below instructions will get you a copy of the project running on your local host.

 ### Requirements
 Python third party packages: